keepsimple1/mdns-sd/README.md

 ## Approach

-We are not using async/.await, instead we create a new thread to run a mDNS daemon.
+We are not using async/.await internally, instead we create a new thread to run a mDNS daemon.

-The API interacts with the daemon via [`flume`](https://crates.io/crates/flume).
-Because the channel handles are `Clone` and `Send`, they work easily with both sync and async code.
+The API interacts with the daemon via [`flume`](https://crates.io/crates/flume) channels that work easily with both sync and async code.
 For more details, please see the [documentation](https://docs.rs/mdns-sd).

 ## Compatibility and Limitations